School of English

 The second project is a collection of essays entitled Synge and Transnational Modernisms.
 This collection considers how Synge's Irish modernism contributed to the development of global modernisms.
 The collection will offer interdisciplinary perspectives on how Synge's work influenced different writers, theatre-makers and artists across the globe.
 With a sustained emphasis on theories of transnationalism throughout, the collection places an emphasis on how Synge's modernism challenges institutionalised knowledge about centres, borders, and multiculturalism.
 The collection is currently under contract with Liverpool University Press and will be published in 2026.

 The third project considers how nostalgia is produced and to what effect in contemporary performance.
-My most recent work on this project has been published in New Theatre Quarterly in 2019 and in The Edinburgh Companion to Modernism in Contemporary Performance.
+My most recent work on this project has been published in New Theatre Quarterly in 2019 and in The Edinburgh Companion to Modernism in Contemporary Theatre in 2023.

 The fourth project is called "Performing Cerebral Palsy: Healthcare, Ageing and Access".
 This multidisciplinary project investigates the potential of the creative arts to communicate new knowledge and understanding on ageing and experiences of healthcare in people with cerebral palsy.